As we enter the summer season, State Museum staff are busy preparing exhibitions and programs for visitors to enjoy.

 As always, Museum scientists and historians continue to conduct fascinating research.
-Check our “Research and Collections” page to learn more about what our scientists and historians have been working on.
+Check our “Research and Collections” webpage to learn more about what our scientists and historians have been working on.

 I’ll see you at the Museum.